swape/js-book/docs/chapter1/functions.md

 }
 ```

 This function doesn't do anything special.
-It just return the text **hello**.
+It just returns the text **hello**.
 The `return` keyword should be the last thing in a function scope.

 `myFunc` is the name of the function.
 After the name, there is `()`.
 This is where all the parameters (arguments) go.
 And the rest of the functions content go between `{` and `}`.
 We can call the function to get the result back.